 RIWA meeting minutes archive.

-- The next RIWA board meeting will be
+- The RIWA board will continue to

 - RIWA is offering four $500

 scholarships.
 Click here for the application and here for eligibility and procedures.
+Send to Bob

 - It is with great sadness that I